top of page

 Jan.jpg

 Jan's Gems are an all inclusive group of local dancers who not only Bellydance, but also dance Bollywood, Latin & Fusion styles.
 They have fun, lively music and dance out at many local events in support of local and national charities.
 Classes are at Burton, Sopley, Fordingbridge, Dibden and on Zoom.
-Please contact Jan on janbelly@hotmail.com or 07977 909564 for details.
+Please contact Jan on janbelly@hotmail.com for details.

 Lodestone.jpg